How to Set Fence Posts That Stay Straight

 Step 2: Check for Underground Utilities

-CRITICAL: Call 811 before digging
+Important: Call 811 before you dig

 • Free service in all US states